fmcato/llm-go/memory-bank/progress.md

 - No built-in rate limiting or request throttling
 - No persistent storage of conversations
 - Single-threaded execution (no concurrent requests)
+- Limited configuration validation (only temperature range checked)
+- No error handling for file I/O operations
+- Missing tests for internal packages

 ## Evolution of Project Decisions
 ### Phase 1: Core Implementation